 Solar panels power your house when they can but your home uses the utility company for power at other times.
-In 2020 "solar systems with battery storage" are becoming more popular.
+In 2023 "solar systems with battery storage" are becoming more popular.
 These are known as hybrid systems.

-Solar panels are mounted on your roof and wired together in groups called solar arrays.
-The power they generate flows into a solar inverter where the direct current (DC) electricity is converted into alternating current (AC) electricity that can be used by your home or exported to the electric grid.
+A grid-tied system is the most common type of solar system.
+It has no solar battery for backup power and utilizes net metering to maximize savings.
+Solar panels are mounted on your roof then wired together, and the power generated flows into an inverter where direct current (DC) electricity is converted into alternating current (AC) electricity.
+This electricity is either used by your home or is exported to the utility grid.

 No, but cleaning them can improve power generation if they are dirty.

-Given this environment, and the effect of import tariffs placed on solar panels by the Trump administration during 2018, it is hard to see that solar power system prices in District of Columbia will fall during 2020.
+Given this environment, and the effect of import tariffs placed on solar panels by the Trump administration during 2018, it is hard to see that solar power system prices in District of Columbia will fall during 2023.

 Note: Please keep in mind that the best source of up-to-date information on incentives are the solar installers who specialize in your area.